 High pressure at a cost

 Atalanta are just as well known for their attack as they are for their aggressive and highly demanding pressing.
 Gasperini employs a man-orientated zonal defence, trying to enter the offensive phase immediately and create transitions as quickly as possible.
 In the defensive phase, the wingers press from the outside, using the cover shadows to block off any passing lanes to the flanks, and instead forcing the opposition into trying to play through the middle of the pitch where the Atalanta midfield can condense and create a high-pressure area with little room for the opposition to manoeuvre.
 This comes at a cost however as due to Atalanta’s extremely man-orientated zonal marking; defensive shape often flies out the window.
 Closely following men leaves a lot of gaps in their defence and players often get confused when and where they should exchange marking-duties leaving gaps in the defence.
 Immediate and constant pressure is required for Gasperini’s system to work effectively and when it does work it’s extremely hard to play against, however, for a club like Atalanta with a limited amount of resources and lack of quality depth, it is too difficult to maintain throughout the season.
 If the players are not in peak physical and mental state, the whole defensive strategy collapses.
 Player rotation and depth become critical when they participate in multiple competitions and this is something Atalanta struggle with.
 Atalanta’s defence is intimidating and extremely effective when working well but risky and can come at a cost.
+Betting on Atalanta will be a torturous affair as predicting how their defence will play is a tough job but for the best odds on Atalanta, check out Betway88 Thai.

 Atalanta like to play out from the back, playing with short, swift passing.
 Remo Freuler often drops deep into the vacant wing-back position in an attempt to progress the ball from deep and this proves to be very effective.
 Freuler ranked 5th in Europe’s top 5 leagues last season for deep progressions per 90 and despite dropping off somewhat this season still ranks a respectable 12th, averaging 10.3 deep progressions per 90.
 Ilicic and Gomez usually stay in each half space and play short passes when receiving the ball always looking to go forward and attack.
 Gasperini’s possession philosophy appears to be entirely based around getting the ball forward as quickly as possible in a controlled fashion.
 Atalanta are sometimes forced to play long when under pressure but by in large prefer to play out of the back when possible.
 They usually have a plan when being forced to play long, and hit a certain area, usually, the right half-space, in which their physically more dominant forward operates so he goes for the challenge to win the ball and the players close to him can concentrate on going for the 2nd ball.
 Gasperini tends to set up in a 3-4-2-1 shape in possession and therefore always maintain width through their wing-backs as well as having four players at different heights in central midfield.
 This box midfield creates further problems for the opposition as the midfielders will have two Atalanta players in front of them as well as two behind them.